krunalbadlani/FPGAlab_IS21mtech14008/README.md

 # FPGAlab_IS21mtech14008
-find the link to the various projects below below:- [Nand implementation on arduino using Embedded C](https://github.com/krunalbadlani/FPGAlab_IS21mtech14008/tree/main/Assignment2)
+Find the link to the various projects below below:-

+[Nand implementation on arduino using Embedded C](https://github.com/krunalbadlani/FPGAlab_IS21mtech14008/tree/main/Assignment2)

 [Nand implementation on arduino using AVR assembly](https://github.com/krunalbadlani/FPGAlab_IS21mtech14008/tree/main/Assignment3)